RXCodes/hyperAuth-Integrator/README.md

   - `name`: *(required)* The name of the product being sold.
   - `cost`: *(required)* The amount of hype tokens the product should sell for.
   - `type`: *(required)* The type of product being sold.
 Must be one of the strings defined below.
-    - "Consumable" - The product can be purchased multiple times.
+    - **"Consumable"** - The product can be purchased multiple times.
-    - "Non-Consumable" - The product can only be purchased once.
+    - **"Non-Consumable"** - The product can only be purchased once.
 The user will not be charged for repeat purchases.
-    - "Subscription" *(UNRELEASED)* - The user must purchases a subscription that is only valid for a limited amount of time.
+    - **"Subscription"** *(UNRELEASED)* - The user must purchases a subscription that is only valid for a limited amount of time.
 The user has a choice to automatically renew the subscription and can cancel it anytime.
   - `seller`: *(required)* The discord tag of a user in the hyperPad discord server who is selling the product.
+  - `icon`: *(required)* The path to your graphic asset you want to use for the icon of the purchase.
   - `id`: The identifier of the product.
 The ID should be a *unique 16-character-long string* of random characters.
 The same ID will reference the same product, so make sure this doesn't change for your product at all.
 This property is only required for `Non-Consumable` product type.